Ata Hussain Fani Chishti

-Ata Hussain Fani (1816–1893), also known as Ata Hussain Gayavi or Haji Ata Hussain Chishti Monami Abulolai, was a Sufi saint of the Chisti Order in South Asia.
+Syed Shah Ata Hussain Fani Chishti (1816–1893), popularly known as Khwaja-e-Bihar was an Indian Sufi saint of the Chisti Order.
 He was the first Sufi to go into the completely non-Muslim locality of Gaya and spread Islam.
 He was also a writer, poet, linguist, and orator.
 He died as the Ghaus, which is the highest degree of spirituality a Sufi could attain in his time.

 Biography

-Fani was born in 1816 into a pious family of saints of the Chisti Order at the home of his maternal grandfather, Khanqah Qadria Mannania, in Patna City, Bihar, India.
+Chishti was born as Syed Shah Abdul Razzak in 1816 into a family of saints of the Chishti Order at the home of his maternal grandfather, Khanqah Qadiriyya Mannaniyya, in Patna City, Bihar, India.
 He was raised by his father Sultan Ahmed Shaheed until he was 10 years old.
 After his father's death, his paternal grandfather Ghulam Hussain Danapuri raised him before dying at the age of 86, 9 years after being made the successor of the ancestral Khanqah.
 After his grandfather's death, Fani was nurtured by his maternal uncle Meer Qamruddin Husain Monami, with whom completed his worldly studies and spiritual teachings.
-Fani was awarded Khilafat-o-Ijazat (Ijazah) by him upon completion.
+Fani was awarded Ijazah by him upon completion.

-Ancestral history

-Fani was born into a famous Syed family in Bihar: he was the descendant of Syedna Imam Muhammad al-Baqir.
-After the death of al-Baqir, his son Jafar al-Sadiq became the imam of the Muslim community.
+Fani was a claimed descendant of Muhammad al-Baqir.

 Final settlement

-Fani travelled to Mecca by foot when he was 28.
+Chishti travelled to Mecca by foot when he was 28.
 The journey took a total of 5 years.
 He was allegedly ordered by Muhammad spiritually to go back to India to spread Islam and accept the responsibility as a Qutub of Gaya where he lived, died, and was buried.
-He reached Gaya in 1850 and arrived at the house of the district judge of Gaya, Syed Ashraf Hussain Sadrus Sudoor (who had already been shown the face of Shah-e-Ata in dreams and was told to welcome him wholeheartedly).
+He reached Gaya in 1850 and arrived at the house of the district judge of Gaya, Syed Ashraf Hussain.

 Spiritual history

 He had ijaza of approximately seventy of the major orders of the world, including the famous orders of eastern India.
 He had orders from the fourteen major orders leading to Muhammad by all the major branches of the respective orders.
-He was originally in the Chistia Khizria Monamia order and completed his Sulook in Abulolaiya order from his uncle Syed Shah Qamruddin Monami.
-He also had great spiritual connections with Mohiuddin Abdul Qadir Jilani, Baba Fariduddin Ganjshakar, Nizamuddin Auliya and Sharfuddin Yahya Maneri.
+He was originally in the Chistia Khizria Munemia order and completed his Sulook in Abul Ulai order (of Syedna Ameer Abul Ula) from his uncle Syed Shah Qamruddin Munemi.
+He also had spiritual connections with Abdul Qadir Jilani, Baba Farid, Nizamuddin Auliya and Sharfuddin Yahya Maneri.

-Titles given
+Titles

 The most important of all the titles given to him is Abdul Razzaq by Muhammad when he went to Medina and was produced in front of Muhammad's court.
 Other titles are: